Shithul/Cyclistic_Bikeshare/README.md

  As we can see from the chart Classic bike being most preferable among both Casual and Subscription Riders .
 Also electric bike preferences increased ,however the Docked bike being the least prefered among riders .
 May be pricing flexibility and convenience made the Classic bike a success.

  ### Geolocation of the Ride
- With the help of tableau, plotted a map showing the trend of ride within Casual and Anuual member riders.
-It showing that people usig the ride more in beach area ,there is a high trend of longer rides in beaches  compare to short range rides in the city area.
-This may be illustarting in cities people using bike as a commute to work.
+ With the help of tableau, plotted a map showing the trends of ride within Casual and Anuual riders.
+It showing that more number of rides take place near to beaches and there is a high trend of longer rides in beaches  compare to short range rides in city area.
+This may be illustarting in cities people using bike as a commute to work or for short distance travel.
  [Tableau](https://public.tableau.com/app/profile/shithul.m/viz/Cyclistic_map/Geo_location)
  ![Map](https://github.com/Shithul/Cyclistic_Bikeshare/blob/main/Geo_location.png)